pawlovskiii/web3_simple_storage/README.md

 1. SPDX License
 2. Keywords:

-   - **contract** - stands for the smart contract, that we're going to create.
+   - <span class="keywords">contract</span> - stands for the smart contract, that we're going to create.
 We can think of this keyword, similarly to class keyword in Java or other Object-Oriented languages
-   - **interface** - some contracts don't start with the contract keyword, only the interface keyword.
+   - <span class="keywords">interface</span> - some contracts don't start with the contract keyword, only the interface keyword.
 Interfaces don't have full-function implementations.
-   - **import** - allows us to add additional code from certain Github repositories.
+   - <span class="keywords">import</span> - allows us to add additional code from certain Github repositories.
-   - public/private/external/internal
+   - public/private/external/in class="keywords"ternal
-   - **mapping** - a dictionary-like data structure, with _1 value_ per _key_
+   - <span class="keywords">mapping</span> - a dictionary-like data structure, with _1 value_ per _key_

    ```bash
    mapping(string => uint256) public nameToFavoriteNumber;
    ```

-   - pragma
+   - <span class="keywords">pragma</span> -
-   - **struct** - a way to define new types in Solidity.
+   - <span class="keywords">struct</span> - a way to define new types in Solidity.
 They're almost like creating new objects as well.

    ```bash
    struct People {